 Q11: I am interested and I think I qualify, what do I do next?

-Telephone Paul O’Connor, Business Development – Franchises on 0432 798 059 or send him an e-mail: firstname.lastname@example.org and he will ask you to complete our Confidentiality Agreement and Application Form and return them.
-The application will be reviewed and if the criteria is met, Paul will contact you to further discuss the process.
+Telephone our Franchise Recruitment Manager – Paul O’Connor on 0432 798 059 to discuss.
+A Confidentiality Agreement and Application Form can be forwarded to you.
+The application will be reviewed and if the criteria is met, contact will be made with you to further discuss the process.

 At Simply Helping we welcome your enquiry and thank you for your interest in our business.
 This franchise system endorses and continues to apply the standards required by the Franchising Code of Conduct.